CURRENCIES : Dollar Claws Back Pre-holiday Losses | MarketScreener

 Don't miss:Why it may be time to shine for emerging-market currencies in 2019

 Traditional havens like the Japanese yen and the Swiss franc , which had rallied in the risk-off environment preceding the holiday sessions, were weaker versus the buck on Wednesday.
-One dollar bought Yen110.68, down 0.4%, and 0.9910 francs, also down 0.4%, according to FactSet.
+One dollar bought Yen110.48, up 0.2%, and 0.9907 francs, up 0.3%, according to FactSet.

 A similar recovery was visible across U.S. stocks , which rose in premarket futures trading following the worst Christmas Eve trading session in history on Monday.
 Lagging behind the improved futures sentiment, the Asian session was marked by losses on the heels of the U.S. selloff, worries about the government which remains shut for now, as well as President Donald Trump criticizing the Federal Reserve once again.